Risks of hip and knee replacement

 - Choose a doctor and a hospital that provide high-quality care.

-- Talk with your doctor long before your surgery.
+- Talk with your health care provider long before your surgery.

 - Find out what you can do to help prevent problems during and after surgery.